hhvm/user-documentation/admin-deploy.md

 ## Create AWS accounts

-Our AWS login page is at https://fb-oss.signin.aws.amazon.com - first, get an existing admin to create an admin account for you:
+Our AWS login page is at https://fb-oss-hhvm.signin.aws.amazon.com/console - first, get an existing admin to create an admin account for you:

  - go to IAM (Identity & Access Mangement)
- - Create a new user (usually `yourfbunixname`) - untick `Generate an access key for each user`
+ - Create a new user (usually `yourfbunixname`) - untick `Programmatic Access`
  - Set a password, and tick 'require user to change their password on next login'
  - Enable two-factor authentication (aka multi-factor authentication, MFA); you can use the Duo app on your phone, or a hardware device if one is available.
 We generally recommend a hardware device as resetting MFA is a pain with AWS, and neccessary if your phone is lost, upgraded, wiped, or restored from backup.
  - Add this account to the 'admins' group